 - LISTEN TO AND FOLLOW YOUR ATTORNEY’S ADVICE.

 You hired an attorney to help you navigate an emotional situation that is governed by rules and laws and expectations about your conduct.
 You chose your attorney for her experience to get you through what may be one of the most difficult times of your life.
 Rely on that experience.
-You ignore your attorney’s advice at your own peril.
+You ignore your attorney’s advice at your peril.
 Even if your attorney can fix your misstep, it will cost more to do so than it will to conduct yourself with dignity throughout the course of your divorce proceeding.
 Your attorney knows more than your family members or your neighbors, so make sure you are taking the advice of the one you are paying to give you advice.
+Taking the high road does not feel fair, but it will get you a much better outcome because the court will look upon such behavior favorably.

 - YOU ARE IN CONTROL.